juanlvo/CarND-Vehicle-Detection/writeup.md

 The most difficult part was dettecting the problem in the function find_cars where in the execution of the line 403 of the lesson_function.py all the time was getting the error "ValueError: operands could not be broadcast together with shapes (1,5292) (8460,) (1,5292)" and after a lot of discussions in the slack chat he discover the line can work if he change for test_features = X_scaler.transform(np.hstack((hog_features)).reshape(1, -1)) this was quite complex to understan because the explanation was not enough to understand the function find_cars, even he read all the material several times he could not find where it came the problem, and this is the key for having a better detector of vehicles

+<b>Update: It was implemented the changes from the last review, C=0.1, size=(16, 16), SVM decision function inside of the function find_cars line 407, It was not implemented the deque for the heatmap because in the detection of windows even whiout thershold, the black car never is detected by the windows, and to be honest I don't know how to improve this detection</b>